Micko Krstić: Brsjak Revolt

 On 14 October 1880, an uprising broke out in Poreče, known as the Brsjak Revolt.
 Micko was one of the leaders, along with Ilija Delija, Rista Kostadinović, and Anđelko Tanasević.
 This uprising would span little more than a year.

 In springtime 1881, in the Devet Jugovića-inn in Vranje, Micko Krstić assembled a band of 13 fighters, friends, blood-brothers and followers, left Serbia in springtime 1881.
 One of the members were Čakr-paša.
 Their first teacher and leader was Čerkez Ilija.
 In April 1881, the bands of Čerkez Ilija and Micko were surrounded near Kriva Palanka.
 The bands were devastated by a force of Ottoman soldiers and Albanians, with Čerkez Ilija and his band all dead, Micko and the survivors fled for safety.
 In the fight, half of Micko's band fell.
 Micko and the survivors crossed the mountains heading to Poreče, while Čakr-paša stayed on the Kozjak.

-He had succeeded in leading the četa (rebel band) of Rista Kostadinović when Rista had died in battle.
+He was the successor as leader of the četa (rebel band) of Rista Kostadinović when Rista had died in battle.
 He was given Rista's gun which was ornamented with silver and nacre.
 He was suited with the red vojvoda mintan (under jacket) by tailors in Kičevo in secrecy during the night.
 Serbia secretly and carefully aided the Christians in the Ottoman areas; in the Brsjak revolt, however, by the end of 1881, the aid was stopped by the intervention of the Ottoman government.
 The Ottoman army succeeded in suppressing the rebellion in the winter of 1880/1881, and many of the leaders were exiled.
 When the revolt had been suppressed in Demir-Hisar, Micko refused to give himself up.
 The Brsjak Revolt, and the preceding ones in Kumanovo, Kriva Palanka and Kratovo, had all a Serbian character, planned in the Serbian cause, thus, the unsuccessful outcome resulted in persecution of Serbs in the Macedonia region, with an increased Bulgarization of the region's Christian Slavic populace.